Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Full support for UK-GDPR / PECR and ICO Guidelines - United Kingdom.
 * Full support for PIPEDA and CASL - Canada.
 * Multilanguage support for the cookie notice and legal documents.
-* 7 Default languages.
-English, Dutch, French, Italian, Spanish, Norwegian and German
+* 9 Default languages.
+English, German, Dutch, French, Italian, Spanish, Norwegian, Greek and Czech.
+Formal and Informal if available.
 * Premium Support from our amazing team.
 * Premium Updates, new languages, features, regions and more to create the Ultimate Privacy Suite for WordPress.